lee-zq/VesselSeg-Pytorch/README.md

 ```
 ### 1) Datasets preparation
 1. Please download the retina image datasets(DRIVE, STARE and CHASE_DB1) from [TianYi Cloud](https://cloud.189.cn/t/UJrmYrFZBzIn).
 Otherwise, you can download three data sets from the official address: [DRIVE](http://www.isi.uu.nl/Research/Databases/DRIVE/),[STARE](http://www.ces.clemson.edu/ahoover/stare/) and [CHASE_DB1]().
-2. Unzip the downloaded file and copy the three datasets to the data folder of the root directory.
+2. Unzip the downloaded `datasets.rar` file.
 The results are as follows:
 ```
-./data
+  datasets
     ├── CHASEDB1
     │   ├── 1st_label
     │   ├── 2nd_label
     │   ├── images
     │   └── mask
     ├── DRIVE
     │   ├── test
     │   └── training
     └── STARE
         ├── 1st_labels_ah
         ├── images
         ├── mask
         └── snd_label_vk
 ```
 3. Create data path index file(.txt). running:
+Please modify the data folder path:`data_root_path`(in the `drive.py`, `stare.py` and `chasedb1.py`) to the absolute path of the datasets downloaded above
 ```
-cd ./src/prepare_dataset # Switch directory
-python drive.py          # Please modify the data folder path:data_root_path in the file
+cd ./prepare_dataset
+python drive.py
 ```
-In the same way, the data path files of the three datasets can be obtained, and the results are saved in the `src/prepare_dataset/data_path_list` folder
+In the same way, the data path files of the three datasets can be obtained, and the results are saved in the `./prepare_dataset/data_path_list` folder
 ### 2) Training model
 Please confirm the configuration information in the `config.py`.
 Pay special attention to the `train_data_path_list` and `test_data_path_list`.
 Then, running:
 ```
-cd ./src  # Enter the source code directory CUDA_VISIBLE_DEVICES=1 python train.py --save UNet_vessel_seg --batch_size 64
+CUDA_VISIBLE_DEVICES=1 python train.py --save UNet_vessel_seg --batch_size 64
 ```
 You can configure the training information in config, or modify the configuration parameters using the command line.
 The training results will be saved to the corresponding directory(save name) in the `experiments` folder.
 ### 3) Test model
 The test process also needs to specify parameters in `config.py`.
 You can also modify the parameters through the command line, running:
 ```
-cd ./src  # Enter the source code directory(optional) CUDA_VISIBLE_DEVICES=1 python test.py --save UNet_vessel_seg
+CUDA_VISIBLE_DEVICES=1 python test.py --save UNet_vessel_seg
 ```
 The above command loads the `best_model.pth` in `./experiments/UNet_vessel_seg` and performs a performance test on the testset, and its test results are saved in the same folder.